 Olives

-Olives and cold pressed olive oils are a rich source of monounsaturated fat known to lower cholesterol and blood sugar levels.
+are a rich source of monounsaturated fat known to lower cholesterol and blood sugar levels.

 They are abundant in the Mediterranean diet where heart disease is less common.
 Snacking on olives before dinner is a healthy way to satiate your hunger so you don’t over eat.